quiltdata/omics-quilt-demo/README.md

 Use your Quilt Catalog to browse the inputs and outputs

-1. Go to Console and find the Omics-Quilt stack
+1. Go to AWS Console and find the Omics-Quilt stack
 2. Copy names of the INPUT and OUTPUT buckets
-3. Copy the RegistryRoleARN
+3. Copy the Status Topic ARN?!?
 4. Go your Quilt Catalog
 5. Click "+" on the front page (or Admin Settings -> Buckets)
 6. Click "+" in the upper right corner to add a new bucket
-7. For each bucket, enter the name and ARN
+   1. Name: Physical Name from Stack
+   2. Title: Omics Quilt Input / Output
+   3. SNS Topic ARN

 ### Run the Workflow